Putin says Greenpeace activists not pirates, but did break law

 "It is absolutely evident that they are, of course, not pirates," said Putin, but said the activists had broken international law when they tried to climb the oil platform.

-Russia is concerned protests like the one at the Prirazlomnaya platform, owned by state-controlled energy giant Gazprom (GAZP.MM), could undermine efforts to draw foreign investment and tap rich Arctic resources.
+Russia is concerned protests like the one at the Prirazlomnaya platform, owned by state-controlled energy giant Gazprom, could undermine efforts to draw foreign investment and tap rich Arctic resources.

 Investigators said the activists, who spent the night behind bars in the far northern region of Murmansk, would be prosecuted, but had not yet been formally charged.
 They were due to be questioned as suspects on Wednesday.